seanorourke7/taped/TESTING.md

 There were several Errors/Warnings present as a result of Bootstraps form elements, not from the code that I have created.
-Issues with the name ID duplicates and issues with the `<strong>` and `<p>` tags are embedded within the Bootstrap forms and are inaccessible to me without breaking my code up and reconfiguring the code.
+Issues with the name ID duplicates and issues with the `<strong>` and `<p>` tags are embedded within the Bootstrap forms and are inaccessible to me.

 There are also issues with the iFrame in the post detail but this is from the tiktok videos loaded through django so again I can't access this code.
 All errors associated with code i've written has been fixed.